collective/icalendar/docs/about.rst

 About
 =====

 `Max M`_ had often needed to parse and generate iCalendar files.
-Finally I got tired of writing ad-hoc tools.
+Finally he got tired of writing ad-hoc tools.
 This package is his attempt at making an iCalendar package for Python.
-The inspiration has come from the email package in the standard lib, which I think is pretty simple, yet efficient and powerful.
+The inspiration has come from the email package in the standard lib, which he thinks is pretty simple, yet efficient and powerful.

 At the time of writing this, last version was released more then 2 years ago.